sandiegojs/vanilla-browser-docs/docs/ajax.md

 }
 ```

 Head back over to the console, and you'll see our data now looks correct!
-Our last step is to remove the `console.log` and replace it with a return statement that returns an object with a `form` property set to our data, since this is the structure our API endpoint is expecting.
+We can now replace the `console.log` with a call to `JSON.stringify` and return the output.

+[`JSON.stringify`][mdn-stringify] is helper method that serializes a JavaScript object into the [JSON][json] format.
+It's main purpose is for packaging up data to be sent in an AJAX request.
+In the next section we'll make the AJAX request!

+We also want to package up the data for the backend request.
+The backend expects to find all of this data we're working with in a wrapper.
+The wrapper has one key and value pair.
+We'll set the key with the form's name which we pull form from it's DOM node and set the value to the data object we've been building.
+Place this after the `for` loop and before the `return` statement.

 ```js
 var serializeArray = function(selector) {